 Through my PR work, I connected with Food52's Amanda Hesser who encouraged me to take up writing again.
 Today, I write a lot more.
 Not because I'm giving up PR, but because it's a different way to publicize the topics I care about.
 One feeds the other.

 As a result, I'm better equipped to help clients.
-Being on the other side of pitches, makes understand how sharp my work needs to be, in order to break through the noise.
+Being on the other side of pitches helps me understand how sharp my work needs to be in order to break through the noise.